-By Jim Webber & Ian Robinson, Chief Scientist & Senior Engineer | October 26, 2015 Graph databases are, therefore, an excellent fit for modeling, storing and querying network and IT operational data no matter which side of the firewall your business is on – whether it’s a communications network or a data center.
+By their nature, networks are graphs.
+Graph databases are, therefore, an excellent fit for storing and querying network IT operational, no matter which side of the firewall your business is on.

-A graph database is used to bring together information from disparate inventory systems, providing a single view of the network and its consumers – from the smallest network element all the way to the applications, services and customers who use them.
+As with master data, a graph database is used to bring together information from disparate inventory systems, providing a single view of the network and its consumers – from the smallest network element all the way to the applications, services and customers who use them.

 A graph representation of a network enables IT managers to catalog assets, visualize their deployment and identify the dependencies between the two.
 The graph’s connected structure enables network managers to conduct sophisticated impact analyses, answering questions like:

-- Which parts of the network – which applications, services, virtual machines, physical machines, data centers, routers, switches and fiber – do particular customers depend on?
+- Which parts of the network – applications, services, virtual machines, physical machines, data centers, routers, switches and fiber – do particular customers depend on?
 (Top-down analysis)

 - Is there redundancy throughout the network for the most important customers?